sfstar/hass-victron/README.md

 ## Limitations
 The current state of this integration provides the following limitations regarding it's use:
 - Applying config changes requires a reload/restart of the integration
-- Selection (write) options are not yet correctly decoded / selectable
+- Number slider options aren't yet fully based on user specified limits
 - Configuring the integration will be relatively slow if a discovery scan is required.